pandaninjas/keyoxide-web-mirror/content/faq.md

 There are currently two methods of getting an avatar displayed on your profile page:

-1. automatically fetched from Gravatar using your primary email address;
+1. automatically fetched from [Libravatar](https://www.libravatar.org/) using your primary email address;
 2. extracted from the public key.

 While the first method is the simplest, the slightly-more-complicated second method provides an additional layer of privacy protection by not having to upload your profile picture to a 3rd party.